 When he is attacked by opponents he disarms them with charm.
 Even if his charm can bore the audience sometimes, as seen here when he visited Haberdashers Aske’s in Lewisham, Gove is still better at disarming opponents than any politician I have ever seen.
 If you don’t believe me, watch this YouTube clip of Gove defending Douglas Alexander and then making Will Self look very silly on Question Time last September.

-In February this year, Gove left Tristram Hunt on Channel Four News flummoxed even though the wasn’t even in the studio: the only thing Hunt could criticise was the tiny number of unqualified teachers that Gove has allowed into classrooms, a line that his predecessor Stephen Twigg regularly trotted out.
+In February this year, Gove left Tristram Hunt on Channel Four News flummoxed even though Gove wasn’t in the studio: the only thing Hunt could criticise was the tiny number of unqualified teachers that Gove has allowed into classrooms, a line that his predecessor Stephen Twigg regularly trotted out.
 Labour urgently needs something new to say about education.
-Labour’s right to insist that only qualified teachers should work in the classroom but it’s a weak line of attack: everyone knows naturally gifted teachers (my partner Liz is one of them) who really didn’t learn that much from teacher training as they already had the knack of engaging a room full of teenagers.
-Equally, we all met over-qualified teachers in our own schooldays who could not teach, or manage a classroom, to save their lives.
+Labour’s right to insist that only qualified teachers should work in classrooms but it’s a weak line of attack: everyone knows naturally gifted teachers (my partner Liz is one of them) who really didn’t learn that much from teacher training as they already had the knack of engaging a room full of teenagers.
+Equally, in our own schooldays we all met over-qualified teachers who could not teach, or manage a classroom, to save their lives.

 Gove’s school revolution will not be reversed by his successor Nicky Morgan and Labour needs to think carefully about how to win the argument on education between now and the next general election.
 Technocratic arguments over the role of local authorities, and teaching qualifications, will not win many votes.
 “Gove Must Go” made a good slogan to shout at demonstrations but now Gove Has Gone, a subtler line is needed.

-In London boroughs like Greenwich school s have improved hugely in the last ten years – thanks largely to Labour and continuing despite, not because of, Gove’s Free School revolution.
-As soon as he arrived in office Gove cancelled the rebuilding of many secondary schools (thankfully not in Greenwich, although the budgets of some rebuilding projects were pruned) and the Free School that has opened in Greenwich is at best an irrelevance, at worst a barrier to further improvement.
-Greenwich schools have been on the up for years and didn’t need competition from a new Free School, and the resources that it drains away, to make them pull their socks up.
+In London boroughs like Greenwich schools have improved hugely in the last ten years, thanks largely to Labour and an improvement that is continuing despite, not because of, Gove’s Free School revolution.
+As soon as he arrived in office Gove cancelled the rebuilding of many secondary schools (thankfully not in Greenwich, although the budgets of some rebuilding projects were pruned), and the Free School that has opened in Greenwich is at best an irrelevance, and at worst a barrier to further improvement.
+Greenwich schools have been on the up for years and they didn’t need competition from a new Free School, and the resources that it drains away, to make them pull their socks up.

 And never forget that while half a million teachers are an important constituency, there are tens of millions of parents and grandparents of school-age children.
 Above all, stop obsessing about Michael Gove: he always seemed to relish criticism and, like a punchbag, bounced back cheerfully from every attack.
 Gove wasn’t a bully or an ideologue; he was, and is, a talented politician whose survival of four years of turmoil should give Labour pause for thought.